 Cloudy hot tub water – how to fix it!
 Have a look at that article to see what I mean.

 Prevention is always better than spending loads of money on repairs and replacements.
 Set a reminder on your phone so that you don’t forget your weekly chemistry check!

 The three common methods to test your hot tub water include:

 - Getting water samples checked professionally

-You can use test strips and liquid test kits by yourself from the comfort of your homes.
+You can use test strips and liquid test kits by yourself with a little care.
 But if you need a professional opinion, you can always take a sample to your local pool or hot tub dealer and check out the chemical composition.